 No he said, I have no fear of missing out.
 Everyone else seems to be running around, worrying that they’re missing out on life, but I get to live this everyday.
 I love it here, nothing compares to the simple life here and on Hurst, it’s priceless”.

 Jason’s job is four fold and not without commitment.
 He employs 50 people in total.
 He took over the family business, Hurst Marine, set up by his parents, Sean and Mary Crane full time in 2014.
-The company was first started in 1984 (then known as Hurst Ferries) to provide a ferry service from Keyhaven to Hurst Castle and this is still very much as the company’s heart today.
+The company was first started in 1984 (then known as Hurst Ferries) to provide a ferry service from Keyhaven to Hurst Castle and this is still very much at the company’s heart today.

 Now a successful business in its own right, Hurst Castle was threatened with closure when English Heritage chose to close the castle in 1993.
 Jason’s father stepped in and an agreement was drawn up with English Heritage to keep the castle open for future generations to enjoy.
 It’s an extraordinary place and has over 55,000 visitors a year.
 With no electricity or fresh water on site running the place is demanding.
 Running a cafe there is tough.
 It’s testament to his generous character that his team are clearly so on board.
+Sadly in winter 2021 the castle suffered a disaster.
+Sea defences failed and there has been catastrophic damage to the side where a large part of the wall has collapsed into the sea.

 With that the project quickly extended and now there is a well-supported cafe in the castle.
-And recently another café, Hurst On The Hill in Milford on Sea.

 His team is young, vibrant and full of banter and enthusiasm.
 It’s infectious and clearly one of the reasons Jason loves his life so much.
 There is Alex, who runs the Hurst Castle cafe all summer under particularly difficult circumstances; water has to be tractored-out daily.
 The mile long spit is gravelly and there’s no going back to get extra milk if you run out during the day.